Energy policy of China: Rural electrification

+Large-scale transmission projects

+In 2015, State Grid Corporation of China proposed the Global Energy Interconnection, a long-term proposal to develop globally integrated smart grids and ultra high voltage transmission networks to connect over 80 countries.
+The idea is supported by CCP general secretary Xi Jinping and his administration in attempting to develop support in various internal forums, including UN bodies.

 Renewable energy sources

 Although a majority of the renewable energy in China is from hydropower, other renewable energy sources are in rapid development.
 In 2006, a total of 10 billion US dollars had been invested in renewable energy, second only to Germany.

+China is a major source of clean energy technology transfer to other developing countries.
+Approximately 54% of the Belt and Road Initiative's energy projects are in clean energy or alternative energy sectors.

 Bioenergy

-In 2006, 16 million tons of corn have been used to produce a first generation biofuel (ethanol).
+In 2006, 16 million tons of corn were used to produce a first generation biofuel (ethanol).
 However, because food prices in China rose sharply during 2007, China has decided to ban the further expansion of the corn ethanol industry.

 On February 7, a spokesman for the State Forestry Administration announced that 130,000 km2 would be devoted to biofuel production.
 Under an agreement reached with PetroChina in January 2007, 400 square kilometres of Jatropha curcas is to be grown for biodiesel production.
 Local governments are also developing oilseed projects.
 There were concerns that such developments may lead to environmental damage.